Dunston, Thomas-Fields roll out Atlantic City endorsements ahead of primary

-ATLANTIC CITY — With the primary election less than 30 days away, the only two women running for municipal office stood side-by-side in front of City Hall in a showing of solidarity and support Tuesday.
+ATLANTIC CITY — With the primary election less than 30 days away, the only two women running for municipal office in the city stood side by side in front of City Hall in a showing of solidarity and support Tuesday.

 Second Ward Councilwoman LaToya Dunston and mayoral candidate Pamela Thomas-Fields mutually endorsed each other’s campaigns ahead of the July 7 Democratic primary.